Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Simulation Results

-When we consider a more realistic case of outliers in measurements, the difference in performance increases.
-This is implemented by introducing a distance measurement with value $5d$ with a probability of $10\%$, where $d$ is the true distance.
-Ranges between the outer node and one of the anchors are contaminated with outliers, evidenced by the peaks in position estimates (Figure~\ref{fig:outlier_dist}).
-The line in red, representing results from our algorithm, presents smaller variations with outliers and does not require as much time as EKF (in blue) to recover.
-The difference between them also seems to accentuate during non-linear trajectory parts.
+{We consider a more realistic scenario, where outlier distance measurements with value $5d$ are introduced with a probability of $10\%$, where $d$ is the true distance.} Ranges between the outer node and all other vehicles (nodes and anchors) are subject to outliers, evidenced by the peaks in position estimates (Figure~\ref{fig:outlier_dist_node}). {The proposed algorithm presents variations of smaller magnitude when compared to EKF} and does not require as much time to recover.
+The difference between them also seems to accentuate during non-linear trajectory {parts with our algorithm} attaining superior robustness.

-We further extend this scenario to the situation where all range measurements related to the outer node are subject to outliers, not only with both anchors but also with the second node.
-The results, shown in Figure~\ref{fig:outlier_dist_node}, reveal an even greater difference between both performances, with our algorithm attaining superior robustness.